 Getting Lost Looking For A Kiss

-We finished off our afternoon of sightseeing with two other places we had not yet been to during past visits to Barcelona.
-The first would be the incredible mural ‘The World Begins With Every Kiss‘.
+We finished our afternoon of sightseeing with two other places we had not yet been to during past visits to Barcelona.
+The first would be the incredible mural, ‘The world begins with every kiss‘.
 Made up of thousands of photos of locals and unveiled for the 300th anniversary of Catalonia Day.
-We actually got lost looking for this, we pinged it with Google maps and for some reason it took us into a random side street nowhere near where we needed to be.
+We actually got lost looking for this.
+We pinged it with Google maps and it took us into a random side street nowhere near where we needed to be.

-We took to the internet once more and after some digging we found its true location.
-Guess where it was ?
+We took to the internet once more and after some digging; we found its correct location.
+Guess where it was?
 Very close to Barcelona Cathedral, it had been under our nose all the time.
 The mural actually stands in a small square called Plaça d’Isidre Nonell.
-So if you do want to visit this piece of art make a note of this.
+So if you want to visit this piece of art, make a note of this.

 The last place we would visit today would be the famous cat statue of Barcelona.
 Simply named ‘Cat‘ by Fernando Botero.
 It sits staring at the bottom of Rambla del Raval.
 Made in Botero’s typical chubby style, you may have also seen his ‘Horse‘ in Terminal 2 of Barcelona airport.